Miracle Whip: History

 Launched in 1933 at the World’s Fair in Chicago, Miracle Whip was promoted as a cheaper alternative to mayonnaise during the Great Depression.
 Miracle Whip soon became a success as a condiment for fruits, vegetables, and salads.
 Its success was bolstered by Kraft's advertising campaign, which included sponsorship of a series of two-hour radio programs.
 At the end of its introductory period, Miracle Whip was outselling all mayonnaise brands.

 According to Kraft's archivist, Becky Haglund Tousey, Kraft developed the product in-house, using a patented "emulsifying machine", invented by Charles Chapman, to create a product that blended mayonnaise and less expensive boiled dressing or salad dressing spread.
 The machine, dubbed "Miracle Whip" by Chapman, ensured that the ingredients, including more than 20 spices, were thoroughly blended.

 Another story claims that Miracle Whip was invented in Salem, Illinois, at Max Crosset's Cafe, where it was called "Max Crossett's X-tra Fine Salad Dressing", and that Crosset sold it to Kraft Foods in 1931 for $300.
 While stating that Kraft did buy many salad dressings, Tousey disputes the claim that X-tra Fine was Miracle Whip.

 Since 1972, Miracle Whip has been sold as Miracel Whip in Germany.
 It was formerly produced by Kraft Foods, and is now made by Mondelēz International, in Bad Fallingbostel.

 Ingredients and nutrition

-Miracle Whip is made from water, soybean oil, high-fructose corn syrup, vinegar, modified corn starch, eggs, salt, natural flavor, mustard flour, potassium sorbate, spice, and dried garlic.
-The original Miracle Whip is produced using less oil than mayonnaise, thus has around half of the calories.
-Due to added corn syrup it is also sweeter compared to mayonnaise.
+Miracle Whip's current ingredients are water, soybean oil, high-fructose corn syrup, vinegar, modified corn starch, eggs, salt, natural flavor, mustard flour, potassium sorbate, spice, and dried garlic.
+Kraft mayonnaise currently has 90 calories per tablespoon; the same portion of Miracle Whip is 35 calories.The added corn syrup makes Miracle Whip sweeter.
+The product’s original (1930s) ingredients were “eggs, salad oil, vinegar, sugar, salt, cereal and spices.”